Career Opportunities

 Opportunities exist for postdocs to contribute in several areas, for instance, the search for cosmic neutrinos, studies of high-energy atmospheric neutrinos, searches for dark matter, the study of the composition and arrival direction distribution of cosmic rays, and the search for neutrinos associated with gamma-ray bursts and supernova explosions.
 WIPAC postdocs are expected to pursue rigorous independent research.

 WIPAC supports research on ARA, HAWC, DM-Ice, and CTA.
-Collaboration with these projects is possible as well as with IceCube.
+Collaboration is possible with these projects as well as with IceCube.

 The center offers two named postdoctoral fellowships, the John Bahcall and the Balzan fellowships.
 They are awarded for three or five-year terms, with each fellow receiving a stipend and an independent research.
-For more information about these positions and a list of current and past fellow, see the Fellows page.
+For more information about these positions and a list of current and past fellows, see the Fellows page.

 Candidates must be within the first three years of earning a PhD in particle astrophysics, high-energy physics, or a related area, and have strong programming and data analysis skills.
 Application is initiated by sending a CV to postdoc@wipac.wisc.edu.

-Other Postdoc Openings
+Current Postdoc Openings

 Students